2000 United States presidential election recount in Florida: Media recounts

-From the beginning of the controversy, politicians, litigants and the press focused exclusively on the undervotes, in particular incompletely punched chads.
+From the beginning of the controversy, politicians, litigants and the press focused exclusively on the undervotes, in particular incompletely punched hanging chads.
 Undervotes (ballots that did not register any vote when counted by machine) were the subject of much media coverage, most of the lawsuits and the Florida Supreme Court ruling.
 After the election, recounts conducted by various United States news media organizations continued to focus on undervotes.
 Based on the review of these ballots, their results indicated that Bush would have won if certain recounting methods had been used (including the one favored by Gore at the time of the Supreme Court decision), but that Gore might have won under other standards and scenarios.
 The post-controversy recounts revealed that, "if a manual recount had been limited to undervotes, it would have produced an inaccurate picture of the electorate's position."

 USA Today, The Miami Herald, and Knight Ridder commissioned accounting firm BDO Seidman to count undervotes.
 BDO Seidman's results, reported in USA Today, show that under the strictest standard, where only a cleanly punched ballot with a fully removed chad was counted, Gore's margin was three votes.
 Under the other standards used in the study, Bush's margin of victory increased as looser standards were used.
 The standards considered by BDO Seidman were: